Osimhen's double set Nigeria past Gabon into DR Congo final in world cup qualifying | Africanews

 Final hurdle: Nigeria to face DR Congo

-With the win, Nigeria advances to the African playoff final on Sunday, where they will face the Democratic Republic of Congo, who eliminated Cameroon 1-0 in the other semifinal.
+With the win, Nigeria advances to the African playoff final on Sunday, where they will face the Democratic Republic of Congo, which eliminated Cameroon 1-0 in the other semifinal.

 The winner of this final in Rabat will earn a spot in the six-team intercontinental playoffs next March, where two final tickets to the 2026 World Cup, co-hosted by the United States, Canada, and Mexico, will be at stake.